puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/networking/virtual-ips.md

 ### Considerations for using traffic distribution control

-* **Increased Probability of Overloaded Endpoints:** The `PreferClose` heuristic will attempt to route traffic to the closest healthy endpoints instead of spreading that traffic evenly across all endpoints.
+* **Increased Probability of Overloaded Endpoints:** The `PreferClose` heuristic will attempt to route traffic to the closest available endpoints instead of spreading that traffic evenly across all endpoints.
 If you do not have a sufficient number of endpoints within a zone, they may become overloaded.
 This is especially likely if incoming traffic is not